Technical Analysis for Dummies: Easy Strategies

 TradingView offers free essential TA tools, charts, and a social network for traders to share insights.
 It has over 30 million monthly active users and covers 100,000+ assets across global markets.

-– StockCharts: Provides free TA tools and charts.
-Used by over 1.5 million investors and traders monthly.
+StockCharts provides free TA tools and charts.
+It is used by over 1.5 million investors and traders monthly.

 However, these are just tools.
 Traders must deeply understand the market and correctly interpret patterns.
 Key skills include: